Loss and Preservation

 Connected Gardens – Private gardens become bridges to life.

-Plots in residential areas are planted and networked,
+Plots of land in residential areas are being planted and networked,

-so that sloths can move from tree to tree again. -
+so that sloths can once again move from tree to tree. -

 Canopy Bridges – crossings made of ropes and rope walkways,